MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/handle-events.md

 The syntax of the function call operator is also helpful to see.
 It tells you what your delegate's parameters need to be.
 As you can see, in this case the function call operator syntax matches the parameters of our **MainPage::ClickHandler**.

+> [!NOTE]
+> For any given event, to figure out the details of its delegate, and that delegate's parameters, go first to the documentation topic for the event itself.
+Let's take the [UIElement.KeyDown event](/uwp/api/windows.ui.xaml.uielement.keydown) as an example.
+Visit that topic, and  choose *C++/WinRT* from the **Language** drop-down.
+In the syntax block at the beginning of the topic, you'll see this.
+>
+> ```cppwinrt
+> // Register
+> event_token KeyDown(KeyEventHandler const& handler) const;
+> ```
+>
+> That info tells us that the **UIElement.KeyDown** event (the topic we're on) has a delegate type of **KeyEventHandler**, since that's the type that you pass when you register a delegate with this event type.
+So, now follow the link on the topic to that [KeyEventHandler delegate](/uwp/api/windows.ui.xaml.input.keyeventhandler) type.
+Here, the syntax block contains a function call operator.
+And, as mentioned above, that tells you what your delegate's parameters need to be.
+>
+> ```cppwinrt
+> void operator()(winrt::Windows::Foundation::IInspectable const& sender, winrt::Windows::UI::Xaml::Input::KeyRoutedEventArgs const& e) const;
+> ```
+>
+>  As you can see, the delegate needs to be declared to take an **IInspectable** as the sender, and an instance of the [KeyRoutedEventArgs class](/uwp/api/windows.ui.xaml.input.keyroutedeventargs) as the args.
+>
+> To take another example, let's look at the [Popup.Closed event](/uwp/api/windows.ui.xaml.controls.primitives.popup.closed).
+Its delegate type is [EventHandler\<IInspectable\>](/uwp/api/windows.foundation.eventhandler).
+So, your delegate will take an **IInspectable** as the sender, and another **IInspectable** (because that's the **EventHandler**'s type parameter ) as the args.

 If you're not doing much work in your event handler, then you can use a lambda function instead of a member function.
-Again, it may not be obvious from the code example below, but a **RoutedEventHandler** delegate is being constructed from a lambda function which, again, needs to match the syntax of the function call operator.
+Again, it may not be obvious from the code example below, but a **RoutedEventHandler** delegate is being constructed from a lambda function which, again, needs to match the syntax of the function call operator that we discussed above.

 ```cppwinrt
 MainPage::MainPage()